Changissnz/nu_merchant_principal/README.md

 The spam crusher is so named because it is a brute-force method for the destruction of the member queried by the adversary at a specific step during their vulnerability exploit.
-Whatever the effects of the vulnerability exploit, the adversary's being deceived by a deceptive member during this sequence of steps then derails the adversary from continuing
+Whatever the total effects of the vulnerability exploit, the adversary's being deceived by a deceptive member during this sequence of steps then derails the adversary from continuing